-Kings County Hospital /UH-Downstate
+Kings County Hospital

-NYU-Langone Hospital Brooklyn

 Maimonides Medical Center

-Methodist Hospital

 Northwell Health@Staten Island University Hospital

+University Hospital of Brooklyn

-Notes: All students will spend one day per week at Downstate to attend didactic sessions or exams.
+Notes: All students will spend Fridays exclusively at Downstate (didactic sessions and Grand Rounds).

-Grading is based on the following criteria:
+Grading is based on the following criteria, encompassing the six competencies (especially MK, CS, and professionalism):

 - 1. Clinical Performance (attendance, participation, professionalism and development of clinical competence as demonstrated on wards, in clinics, during preceptor sessions, and on call) - 2.
 Two complete case write-ups - 3.
-The NBME Subject Examination in Clinical Neurology ("shelf exam") - 4.
-Oral exam score, based on the student's knowledge of patients seen during the rotation - 5.
-Performance on OSCE questions. - 6.
-Completion of the case log requirements. - 7.
-Submission of the neuro exam credentialing card.
+The NBME Subject Examination in Clinical Neurology score ("shelf exam") - 4.
+Oral exam score, based on the student's knowledge of patients seen during the rotation and knowledge of fundamental material covered in didactic sessions. - 5.
+OSCE performance. - 6.
+Timely completion of the case log requirements. - 7.
+Timely submission of the neuro exam credentialing card.